What is Construction

 Yes.
 You can set a user up to have access to the fieldworker mobile app and the desktop office software, you don’t need to purchase two licences for this.
-But you can also buy mobile fieldworker only licenses if you require more than 10 users.

 The software has been designed with ease of use at the forefront.
 Staff will be able to use the system straight away with limited help.
-We also have guides to help you get started.
+We also have guides and videos to help you get started.
 If you need any further training or have custom requirements this can be arranged by contacting us.

 Yes.
 You can import customers and your stock list via Excel file.
 We provide templates for these that you populate.
 If you are using accounting software Xero or Quickbooks you can also import your chart of accounts, stock, customers and tax rates automatically.